yeegahng/MyJigsaw/README.md

 Make your own Jigsaw puzzle with any picture!

+This is open project, and any one can comment, advise, fix bug, and make it richer.

-Vist http://yeegahng.github.io/MyJigsaw/ for further reading.
+Visit http://yeegahng.github.io/MyJigsaw/ for further reading.